 See the Northern Lights

-If you opt for an organised tour, you’ll be taken out of Reykjavik to the countryside, such as Höfn in the south, Dalvik Akureyri in the north, Seyðisfjörður in the east or Stykkishólmur in the west, where there’s no light pollution.
-In the pitch black darkness, your expert guide will find a great spot for your group to look out for the green, pink, white and purple colours of the aurora borealis.
+If you opt for an organised tour, you’ll be taken out of Reykjavik and into the countryside.
+You’ll most likely go to Höfn if you’re staying towards the south, Dalvik Akureyri in the north, Seyðisfjörður in the east or Stykkishólmur in the west.
+These places have next to no light pollution, so you’ll get a better view of the green, pink, white and purple colours of the Aurora Borealis.

-Whichever option you choose, remember to wrap up warm with base layers, coats, scarves, hats and gloves, as the temperature will be below freezing.
+Whichever option you choose, remember to wrap up warm with coats, scarves, hats, and gloves as the temperature drop below freezing at night.